Michael-Mamaye/mobile-money-app-flutter/README.md

 ## Getting Started

-this app will be used to access your account easily using just you mobile and internet here are some of the UI screenshots for light mode you can check the app for dark mode UI
+This app will be used to access your account easily using just you mobile and internet here are some of the UI screenshots for light mode you can check the app for dark mode UI